istvan-ujjmeszaros/advanced-sassy-ink/README.md

 # Advanced Sassy Ink

-> Responsive email framework and style inliner with great email client compatibility, based on Ink<br>
+> Responsive email framework and style inliner with great email client compatibility, based on Ink.<br>
 > A fine-tuned version of the great [Sassy Ink](https://github.com/faustgertz/sassy-ink) fork from [@faustgertz](https://github.com/faustgertz), based on [Foundation for Emails (formerly Ink)](http://foundation.zurb.com/emails.html).

 ## Features

-The project has a `gulpfile.js`, which contains tasks for compiling the css file from sass, and for moving the css styles inline in the provided html email templates.
+The project has a `gulpfile.js`, which contains tasks for compiling the css file from an advanced [Sassy Ink](https://github.com/faustgertz/sassy-ink) version, and for moving the css styles inline in the provided html email templates.

 The compiled html files are optimized to work in every email client, for example it capitalizes the `Margin` and `Float` styles so [they will work on outlook.com](https://www.emailonacid.com/blog/article/email-development/outlook.com-does-support-margins).